JKevinXu/github-blog/_posts/2025-04-02-aws-cognito-vs-api-gateway-authorizer.md

 ## Conclusion

-For Amazon Federate IDP implementations, **Custom Lambda Authorizer is currently the preferred choice** due to its extensibility for additional authorization logic and better cost efficiency at scale.
-The ability to implement resource-level authorization (e.g., "user kevinxu has seller mapping to seller ABC for search seller authorization") provides significant value over simple token validation.

-However, the choice ultimately depends on your specific requirements:
+The choice ultimately depends on your specific requirements:
 - If you need simple authentication with minimal maintenance, Cognito Authorizer is sufficient
 - If you need extensibility and cost efficiency, Custom Lambda Authorizer is the better choice